huang2002/create-hengine-app/README.md

 The development environment also provides type checking functionality so that the intellisense functionalities of your editor can work properly.
 Besides, you can execute `npm run typecheck` to do type checking manually and modify `/tsconfig.json` to customize your TypeScript settings.
 For more information about `TypeScript`, please visit its official website: [www.typescriptlang.org](https://www.typescriptlang.org).

 By the way, please note that only script files should be placed in the `src` folder and other resource files should be put in the `dist` folder and referenced relative to `/dist`.
-For example, the initial style sheet file, `/dist/index.css`, is referenced in index pages as `./index.css`.
+For instance, the initial style sheet file, `/dist/index.css`, is referenced in index pages as `./index.css`.
+Moreover, the scripts are loaded as modules in the development server, so you have to use the global variable `HE` to access the APIs instead of importing them from the module `hengine` and you can refer to the given initial code to get an example.

 ## Links